 - Affordable pricing

-Not just payroll software, Xero offers a web-based accounting system designed for small and growing businesses.
-In addition to payroll management, it has robust asset management capabilities, offer approval levels, inventory tracking and much more.
-So if you’re looking for an all-on-one small business accounting suite, this might be it.
+Here’s the thing, Xero is not just payroll software, it offers a web-based accounting system designed for small and growing businesses.
+In addition to payroll management, it has robust asset management capabilities, offers approval levels, inventory tracking and so much more.
+Therefore if you’re looking for an all-on-one small business accounting suite, this just might be it.

 - Thorough records and transaction forms